 One-click installation: Some car seats have a one-click installation that makes it easy to secure the seat in the car.

-Compatibility: Make sure the seat is compatible with your vehicle before purchasing.
+Compatibility: Ensure the seat is compatible with your vehicle before making a purchase.
 It’s important to check the owner’s manual of your car to confirm that the seat will fit properly in your car

 Recline indicator: A recline indicator helps to ensure that the seat is at the correct angle for your child’s age and size.